Sharon Watts: Reception

 Letitia Dean (pictured), has been nominated for numerous awards for the role of Sharon Watts.
 In 2005, Inside Soap honoured her with an "Outstanding Achievement Award".

 Sharon has been dubbed one of the "most popular" characters in EastEnders.
 Television critic Matt Bayliss, who once wrote storylines for EastEnders, suggested in 2010 that what made Sharon an interesting, classic, female character was that her psychology was laid bare; viewers could see how her troubled upbringing contributed to the mistakes she made and the low self-esteem she had in latter life.
-In December 2004 the Sunday Mirror reported that executive producer Kathleen Hutchison offered to double Dean's salary from £150,000 a year to £300,000 a year, to persuade her to remain in the show, making her one of the highest paid actresses in British soap opera.
+In December 2004 the Sunday Mirror reported that executive producer Kathleen Hutchison offered to double Letitia Dean's salary from £150,000 a year to £300,000 a year, to persuade her to remain in the show, making her one of the highest paid actresses in British soap opera.
 In a 2007 poll carried out by Inside Soap, Sharon, who was then on a hiatus from EastEnders, was voted the character that readers most wanted to see return.
 In a NTL poll in 2003, one third of viewers picked Sharon's comeback in 2001 as their favourite, and in a Radio Times poll of over 5,000 people in 2004, 21% chose Sharon as the soap character they were most pleased to see return.

 Letitia Dean has been nominated for multiple awards for her portrayal of Sharon.
 In 1995, she was nominated in the "Most Popular Actress" category at the National Television Awards.
 Dean was nominated for the "Best Actress Award" at The British Soap Awards in 2004, and she was also nominated in the category of "Best Dramatic Performance" for "Den's Return".
 At the 2005 Inside Soap awards, Dean was presented with the coveted award for outstanding achievement as homage to her work in EastEnders; at the time of the awards ceremony, she had appeared in EastEnders (on and off) for over 20 years.
 She was also nominated in the category of Best Couple (shared with Nigel Harman).
 Dean was nominated for "Best Actress" for the Inside Soap Awards 2014.
 In November 2018, Sharon's pairing with Keanu was nominated for Best Soap Couple at the 2018 Digital Spy Reader Awards; they came in ninth place with 4% of the total votes.